 - Easy installation with several mounting positions

 - Fast recharging times

-Whether you’re on a tight budget or you love getting a great deal, the VMAX857 12-volt 35AH AGM Marine Deep Cycle Battery might be for you.
-VMAX prides itself on making the highest quality deep cycle AGM batteries at the best possible prices, and this one is no exception.
+Whether you’re on a tight budget or you love getting a great deal, the VMAX857 12-volt 35AH AGM Deep Cycle RV Battery might be for you.
+VMAX prides itself on making the highest quality AGM batteries at the best possible prices, and this one is no exception.

-In addition to recharging more quickly than many other deep cycle RV batteries, it’s able to consistently provide power to multiple recreational vehicle appliances at the same time.
+In addition to recharging more quickly than many other deep cycle RV batteries, it’s able to consistently provide power to multiple RV appliances at the same time.

 The only thing we would change is the charger.
 A special charger is needed, which will increase your out-of-pocket costs.